 How long do dental crowns last?

 On average, dental crowns last between five and 15 years.
-The life space of a crown can depend on how well you follow oral hygiene practices and personal mouth-related habits.
+The life space of a crown can depend on how well you follow oral hygiene practices told by your dentist and personal mouth-related habits.